shubham1o1/html-css/3. CSS Basics/README.md

 - there are Family, Size
 - Fonts Style : Web Safe Fonts, Google Fonts
-- font-Family is usually added in the body, so that it effects your whole page:
+- font-family is usually added in the body, so that it effects your whole page:
 ```html
   <style>
    body{